imixs/open-bpmn/doc/BMPN_EMF.md

  - Annotation,
  - Sequence Flow (including conditional and default flows),
  - Message Flow

+## The Elements used in Open BPMN

+Within the ecore model of Open BPMN we are using the following elements which build on each other.
+You can find the Java classes under

+	/open-bpmn.glsp-server/src/main/java-gen/

+### BaseElement

+The BaseElement extends the glsp GNode and provides the core properties of each BPMN element

+ - name - used in the graphical view to label the element
+ - documentation - an optional documentation for the element

+### FlowElement

+The FlowElement extends the BaseElement and introduces the concept of categories for a element class which is a core concept of BPMN

+ - categories - a list of categories to specify the element - e.g. task:manaual, task:script, event:start, event:stop....

+### TaskElement

+The TaskNode extends the FlowElement and is used for all types of BPMN Tasks

+### EventNode

+The EventNode extends the FlowElement and is used for all types of BPMN Events

+### GatewayNode

+The GatewayNode extends the FlowElement and is used for all types of BPMN Gateways

+### SequenceFlow

+The SequenceFlow extends the FlowElement and is used for all types of BPMN Sequence Flows

+ - condition - optional condition of a flow

+### Pool

+The Pool is a container for FlowElements

 ## Visual Appearance - GLSP

 A key element of BPMN is the choice of shapes and icons used for the graphical elements identified in this International